andrewcooke/choochoo/docs/impulse.md

     lactate levels).
 Wouldn't it be better to use a simple parametric model (like SHRIMP's `gamma`) and then fit for the results?

-    In the "damned if you, damned if you don't" camp, the Training Peaks documentation is laudably detailed, but so dense it makes the modeling seem like rocket science.
+    In the "damned if you do, damned if you don't" camp, the Training Peaks documentation is laudably detailed, but so dense it makes the modeling seem like rocket science.